 “On December 31, 2018, my husband Zach and I rang in the New Year with some good friends of ours.
 I remember sitting on their couch with them, all of their other New Year’s party guests long gone, watching the remaining seconds of 2018 tick by on the TV.
 10, 9, 8…as the number hit zero and we entered 2019, I kissed Zach, hugged our friends, and I wondered what 2019 had in store for us.
 Wondering about the promise of the upcoming year is pretty normal, but this specific New Year’s was different for me.
 I was ending the year brokenhearted, discouraged, and scared.
 I knew 2019 was going to be a turning point year, I just didn’t know if it would be a positive turning point or a negative one.

 2018 was when we began trying to get pregnant.
 By the time the year ended we had a collection of negative pregnancy tests piling in my nightstand drawer and one heartbreaking miscarriage to show for our efforts.
 It had been a tough year on us emotionally; neither one of us had expected the pursuit of parenthood to be so challenging considering how willing we were to start a family.
 We had been so careful not to conceive the first two years of our marriage and now that we were ready for children it seemed unattainable and was very disheartening.
-We were doing everything in our power to conceive; we had taken Natural Family Planning classes and knew all of the scientific ins and outs of the female and male reproductive systems, what signified the most fertile time of the month for me, and we had also started using an array of over-the-counter products that were supposed to assist in conceiving.
-Nothing seemed to be working.
+We were doing everything in our power to conceive but nothing seemed to be working.

 As we entered 2019 Zach and I sat down and had a discussion about the direction we wanted to go in regard to the growth of our family.
-Adoption had always been in our hearts and we knew early on in our relationship that one day we would adopt.
-With the staggering costs and lengthy amount of time it generally takes to adopt a child, we had originally decided to wait on adoption until we had a biological child and higher income.
-We laugh now when we think back on this plan.
-It is so amusing to think about how much control we thought we had over the situation!
+We knew we wanted a biological child, but we also felt like we could make a good family for a child that needed one via adoption.
+We debated on which child should come first in our family, and we laugh now when we think back on this plan.
+It is so amusing to think about how much control we thought we had over the situation and birth order!

 During our discussion we decided to pursue adoption earlier than we had planned.
-We had attended an adoption seminar in the spring of 2018 and had learned that on average it takes about a year and a half to complete an adoption.
+We had attended an adoption seminar in the spring of 2018 and had learned that on average it takes about a year and a half to complete a domestic infant adoption.
 We thought it would be best to start it as soon as possible factoring in that a year and a half would go by before we actually became parents.
-We decided to go the route of using an adoption consulting firm to adopt an infant child domestically.
-There are multiple avenues to go down when deciding to adopt and this was the option that felt best fit for us.
 By early January we kickstarted the paperwork ‘chapter’ of the adoption journey; we were off!

 As we chipped away at the paperwork we never stopped trying for a biological child.
 We didn’t have the highest hopes that we would conceive but we didn’t want to abandon the idea altogether, either.
 Having an adoption to focus on took my attention away from obsessively checking my fertility and conception apps and redirected it towards the promise of becoming a mother through adoption.
-Knowing that motherhood was suddenly attainable and a very real possibility fulfilled my deep desire to be a mother and I felt a release on all of the pent up anxiety I had been holding in.
 I began to just breathe and trust in God’s plan even though I didn’t know what it consisted of.
 As much of a negative stigma that adoption paperwork has, it gave me a healthy outlet to focus my attention and energy on.

 In late March we finished our paperwork; we were now active!
-This meant our adoption consultant was actively sending us cases to consider.
-If we came across a case that we felt called towards we would submit a ‘yes’ and our consultant would make sure our adoption profile book was presented to the birth mother.
-The fact that our photos and story were being presented to birth mothers seeking out a family to place their child with was emotionally conflicting.
-We prayed hard for those mamas making one of the hardest decisions of their lives.
-It was an interesting time because we knew that every ‘no’ we received from a case we had presented on was actually a ‘not yet,’ and that the decision the birth mom made was the right one, even if it felt disappointing to us.
+This meant that we were actively receiving cases to consider.
+It was an interesting time because we knew that every ‘no’ we received from a case we had presented on was actually a ‘not yet’ and that the decision the birth mom made was the right one for her and her child, even if it felt disappointing to us.
 It was conflicting and felt foreign, but that’s what adoption is.
-It is sadness and beauty and redemption and heartbreak and loss and hope and love all tied together in a messy, complicated bow.
+It is sadness and beauty and redemption and heartbreak and loss and hope and love and trauma all tied together in a messy, complicated bow.
 We see and understand the complexity of adoption more and more every day, but being an active adoptive-hopeful couple was the first time we got a glimpse of the reality of it.

 Around the same time that we went active, something else happened that truly blew us away…we took a positive pregnancy test!
 We had only seen a positive pregnancy test one other time, and it was our pregnancy that ended in a miscarriage the last week of September 2018.
 When we saw our second positive pregnancy test in March we were amazed but also hesitant to lean all the way into the excitement of it.
 We had lost our other baby at 9 weeks and we didn’t want to get our hopes up.
 We kissed, hugged, took a couple pictures of the positive test, and then moved forward feeling guarded and not too hopeful.